Developer guide

 <boolean>

-The URL to redirect the user to after the identification process is complete.
+URL to redirect the user to after the identification process is completed.
+If omitted, the session is assumed to be embedded in an iframe.

 <string>